-Throughout the year, we put our HVAC system through a lot.
-Homeowners and business owners alike expect their AC to run perfectly in the summer and their heating system throughout the winter months.
-So, as the days get colder and summer slips into fall, it’s easy to forget the strain we can put on our HVAC systems during the seasonal shift.
-Getting your home fall indoor air quality ready starts today.

-This is especially true for those that live in areas where it can take a while for the weather to really commit to a season.
+Throughout the year, we put our home’s HVAC system through a lot.
+Homeowners and renters expect their AC to run flawlessly in the summer and their heating to work efficiently throughout the winter.
+But as the days get colder and summer slips into fall, it’s easy to forget the strain we put on our HVAC systems during the seasonal shift.
+This is especially true for those that live in regions where the weather can take a while to really commit to a season.

-If you want your HVAC system to stay in top condition throughout the fall season, we have a couple of easy tips for you.
-Though the importance of indoor air quality is year-round, preparation for an easier winter and the cold season begins in the fall.
+If you want your home HVAC system to operate in top condition during fall and into the winter, we have a couple of easy tips for you!
+Though indoor air quality is important year-round, preparing for an easier cold weather season begins in the fall.
+Getting your home fall indoor air quality ready starts today!

-Routinely Check and Change Air Filters
+1. Check and Change Your Home Air Filter

-How to Check Air Filters
+How To Check Air Filters

-Clean the Outdoor Unit
+2. Clean the Outdoor Unit

-When it comes to cleaning, don’t neglect your outdoor units.
+When it comes to cleaning, don’t neglect your outdoor unit.
 Due to the nature of being outside, they’re more susceptible to damage and blockage.
 This can be from dirt and soil build-up, as well as overgrown vegetation.
 Your outdoor unit is made up of the compressor and condenser, making it essential to the success of your HVAC system.
-Ensuring that the unit is clean and free of anything that could cause strain, means a more efficient system.
+Ensuring that the unit is clean and free of anything that could cause strain means a more efficient system.

-Consider HVAC Seasonal Maintenance
+3. Consider HVAC Seasonal Maintenance

-While we’ve provided a couple of easy tips on doing your own HVAC maintenance and upkeep, it is still important to have the system regularly checked by a professional.
+We’ve provided a couple of easy tips to do your own HVAC upkeep, but it is still important to have the system regularly checked by a professional.
 We recommend that this is done at least annually, preferably twice a year.
-Waiting until the bad weather is already here to have the unit serviced isn’t the best idea.
+Waiting until the stormy weather is already here to have the unit serviced isn’t the best idea.
 We suggest booking regular seasonal maintenance for the start of the fall and spring seasons.
 Your chosen HVAC technician can help work out a schedule that fits your specific needs, but a good rule of thumb is choosing to do it during seasonal shifts.

-Improve Your Fall Indoor Air Quality This Season
+Improve Your Fall Indoor Air Quality

 - Humidity Control